kabisa/theguild.nl/draft/real-world-phoenix-lets-deploy-using-kubernetes.md

 Kubernetes needs an ingress controller to route traffic from the outside world to the services that are running inside the cluster as these services are not exposed to the outside world, which is a good thing!
 Nginx is often used, but I went with Traefik, a very nice alternative that has a lot of nice functinality out of the box, like automatic ssl certificates using Let's Encrypt and auto discovery of services running in the cluster.
-This setup also takes advantage of a DigitalOcean load balancer, which will automatically be created by the serviceType set below to `loadBalancer`.
+This setup also takes advantage of a DigitalOcean load balancer, which will automatically be created by the serviceType set below to `LoadBalancer`.

 Create a file called `traefik-values.yml` in the root of your kubernetes config directory and add the following content.
 If you manage dns settings with DigitalOcean, you can comment out those parts as well.
 This will provide automatic ssl certificate generation.
 Very cool!
 If not you can just leave it like this.
 It'll work, but without ssl enabled.
 A benefit of using the dns-challenge as opposed to the more standard acme-challenge is that you can also get a valid certificate if your production system is behind a firewall.